wdlv/mSEEKR/README.md

 #### Parameters:

-1. --fasta : path to fasta file
+1. --fasta : Path to fasta file.
+(Required)
-2. -k : comma separated list of values of k
+2. -k : Comma delimited string of possible k-mer values.
+For example, 3,4,5 or just 4.
+(Required)
-3. --name : name to give output file
+3. --name : Desired output name for count file.
+Default is 'out'
-4. --dir : output directory
+4. --dir : Directory to save output count file.
+Default is './'
+5. -a : String, Alphabet to generate k-mers (e.g. ATCG).
+Default is ATCG

   Output:

-  Outputs binary .dict files containing count matrices to --dir
+  Outputs binary .dict files containing count matrices to directory set by --dir

 <hr/>